 I have a serious love for cashew butter and baking with bananas is one of my favorite things.
 The amount of extra ripe bananas hiding in my freezer door is a clear indication of my obsession.
 Or maybe it just means I buy bananas too often and somehow they never get used.
 Hhmmm.
 I digress.

-Back in December I hosted a fun baking session with the FLEXcity fitness crew and one of the recipes I made was my Maple Walnut Cinnamon Granola.
-I hadn’t made granola before then in way too long, and ever since I’ve had this hankering to make granola again.
+I hadn’t made granola before in way too long, and I’ve had this hankering to make granola again.

 side note: Drew wanted me to use the word “hankering” in a blog post for reasons that I don’t recall but there it is.